mhe/pynrrd/docs/source/user-guide.rst

 The :meth:`read_data` will typically be called in conjunction with :meth:`read_header` because header information is required in order to read the data.
 The function returns a :class:`numpy.ndarray` of the data saved in the given NRRD file.

-Some NRRD files, while prohibited by specification, may contain duplicated header fields preventing the proper reading of the file.
+Some NRRD files, while prohibited by specification, may contain duplicated header fields causing an exception to be raised.
 Changing :data:`nrrd.reader.ALLOW_DUPLICATE_FIELD` to :obj:`True` will show a warning instead of an error while trying to read the file.

 Writing NRRD files
 ------------------
-Writing to NRRD files can be done with the single function :meth:`write`.
+Writing to NRRD files can be done with the function :meth:`write`.
 The :obj:`filename` parameter to the function specifies the absolute or relative filename to write the NRRD file.
 If the :obj:`filename` extension is .nhdr, then the :obj:`detached_header` parameter is set to true automatically.
 If the :obj:`detached_header` parameter is set to :obj:`True` and the :obj:`filename` ends in .nrrd, then the header file will have the same path and base name as the :obj:`filename` but with an extension of .nhdr.
 In all other cases, the header and data are saved in the same file.

 The :obj:`data` parameter is a :class:`numpy.ndarray` of data to be saved. :obj:`header` is an optional parameter of type :class:`dict` containing the field/values to be saved to the NRRD file.